-Spreading Depression Project
+Spreading Depolarization Project

 Image by Neurobiol@Hiroshima